ShaunaGordon/shaunagordon.github.com/content/posts/2016-06-29-on-public-speaking-and-self-esteem.md

 tags: [public speaking]
 ---

-I got an invite from Cal Evans to watch this week's episode of his weekly show, with this week's topic being a public speaking Q&A with Adam Culp (as this is the *third* time Cal has pinged me regarding public speaking, I think he *really* wants me to start <span class="fa fa-smile-o" aria-hidden="true"></span>).
+I got an invite from Cal Evans to watch this week's episode of his weekly show, with this week's topic being a public speaking Q&A with Adam Culp (as this is the *third* time Cal has pinged me regarding public speaking, I think he *really* wants me to start :open_mouth:).
 It got me thinking again about my feelings toward the prospect of public speaking for me.

 Espeically when it's for larger audiences, my knee-jerk response to "you should give a talk," has historically been "hell no." For the longest time, I chalked it up to glossophobia (aka - stage fright/fear of public speaking).
 Recently, though, things in my life have changed such that the idea is no longer so panic-inducing.